Top 5 Dry Winter Garden Care Tips

 Pay careful attention to flower beds and young trees, whose roots are two favorite gopher food.

-I'm going to start planting frost hardy trees, shrubs, and perennials earlier than normal in 2021.
+I'm going to start planting frost-hardy trees, shrubs, and perennials earlier than normal.
 And I plan to get my all plantings finished by late May.
-But for January I'm just recommending that gardeners get a jump on the summer heat by getting trees and shrubs established early.
+But for now, I'm just recommending that gardeners get a jump on the summer heat by getting trees and shrubs established early.
 Granted, the selection of woody plants in area nurseries may be a bit sparse, but go take a look and do some bargaining.
 Be sure and make a big well around the plants for irrigation water and mulch well.
 Water every three weeks.
 Wrap the bottom 3 ft. of tree trunks to protect against rabbits and sunburn.

 © All articles, videos, and images are copyrighted by WATERWISE Gardening, LLC.